Nuclear testing at Bikini Atoll

 The second series of tests in 1954 was codenamed Operation Castle.
 The first detonation was Castle Bravo, which tested a new design utilizing a dry-fuel thermonuclear bomb.
 It was detonated at dawn on March 1, 1954.
 Scientists miscalculated: the 15 Mt of TNT nuclear explosion far exceeded the expected yield of 4–8 Mt of TNT (6 predicted).
 This was about 1,000 times more powerful than either of the atomic bombs dropped on Hiroshima and Nagasaki during World War II.
 The scientists and military authorities were shocked by the size of the explosion, and many of the instruments that they had put in place to evaluate the effectiveness of the weapon were destroyed.

 Authorities had promised the Bikini Atoll's residents that they would be able to return home after the nuclear tests.
 A majority of the island's family heads agreed to leave the island, and most of the residents were moved to the Rongerik Atoll and later to Kili Island.
-Both locations proved unsuitable to sustaining life, and the United States had to provide residents with on-going aid.
+Both locations proved unsuitable to sustaining life, and the United States provides residents with on-going aid.
 Despite the promises made by authorities, these and further nuclear tests (Redwing in 1956 and Hardtack in 1958) rendered Bikini unfit for habitation, contaminating the soil and water, making subsistence farming and fishing too dangerous.
-The United States later paid the islanders and their descendants $125 million in compensation for damage caused by the nuclear testing program and their displacement from their home island.
-A 2016 investigation found radiation levels on Bikini Atoll as high as 639 mrem yr−1 (6.39mSv/a), well above the established safety standard for habitation.
+The United States has paid more than $300 million into various trust funds to compensate the islanders and their descendants.
+A 2016 investigation found radiation levels on Bikini Atoll as high as 639 mrem/yr (6.39mSv/yr), well above the established safety standard for habitation.
 However, Stanford University scientists reported "an abundance of marine life apparently thriving in the crater of Bikini Atoll" in 2017.

 Preparation

+The major preparation was to relocate the residents after discussion with them.
+At the time it was thought it would be a temporary relocation.
+As time showed, the nuclear weapons contaminated the area in a way that made them dangerous to live in for an extended period.